 changes, course redesign and intrusive advising to significantly impact rates of progression,

 The dean is the chief academic and administrative officer of a college.
 The dean advances the mission of the college by setting administrative and academic priorities, and by working with schools and departments to help them fulfill their respective academic missions.
 The dean also represents the college in its relationship with the central university administration and to external audiences.

 Dean Magali Cornier Michael, Ph.D.

 Dr. Magali Cornier Michael is the top administrative officer in the College of Arts and Sciences.
-A graduate of Emory University with a PhD in English and American literature, Dr. Michael oversees faculty and works closely with them and the university’s leadership team to support, grow and develop distinct programs and strategies that achieve USF St. Petersburg’s academic goals.
+A graduate of Emory University with a PhD in English and American literature, Dr. Michael oversees faculty and works closely with them and the university’s leadership team to support, grow and develop distinct programs and strategies that achieve University of South Florida's academic goals.

 DEAN PAUL A. KIRCHMAN, PH.D.

-Dr. Kirchman is the Dean of the College of Science & Mathematics at USF Sarasota-Manatee.
-Prior to his appointment at USFSM, he was a founding member of Florida Atlantic University’s Harriet L. Wilkes Honors College and for 10 years served as the Chair of Science and Mathematics.
+Dr. Kirchman is the campus dean of the College of Arts & Sciences at USF Sarasota-Manatee campus.
+Prior to his appointment at University of South Florida, he was a founding member of Florida Atlantic University’s Harriet L. Wilkes Honors College and for 10 years served as the Chair of Science and Mathematics.

 In his 17 years of experience, he helped build the Wilkes Honors College to more than 400 students, initiated a combined BA/MD program with Florida Atlantic University’s Schmidt College of Medicine, and launched several internship programs at hospitals and research centers along the East Coast, including the Scripps Florida Research Institute and Max Planck Florida Institute.